jonny-rimek/blog/content/about.md

 #### recruitment

 I'm not actively looking for a job right now, if you want to reach out anyway please check out some of my [expectations](https://gitlab.com/jrimek/job-requirements/) for a new job.
+My E-Mail is j.rimek@protonmail.com